How should investors view Sotera Health Company (SHC)?

-The share price of Sotera Health Company (NASDAQ:SHC) fell to $6.28 per share on Wednesday from $6.97.
-While Sotera Health Company has underperformed by -9.90%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SHC fell by -73.48%, with highs and lows ranging from $24.90 to $5.78, whereas the simple moving average fell by -63.77% in the last 200 days.
+Sotera Health Company (NASDAQ:SHC) closed Monday at $8.00 per share, up from $6.02 a day earlier.
+While Sotera Health Company has overperformed by 32.89%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SHC fell by -64.51%, with highs and lows ranging from $24.90 to $5.78, whereas the simple moving average fell by -53.23% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal